DerelictOrg/DerelictFI/README.md

     // Load the FreeImagee library.
     DerelictFI.load();

-    // Now FreeType functions can be called.
+    // Now FreeImage functions can be called.
     ...
 }
 ```